 Data set name Digital survey data

 Project partner creating/ P6 - WU - Lead WP6

 collecting the data and P11 - WMU - Lead WP7

-name of researchers
+name of researchers P7 - DTU - Lead WP8

-WP/Task WP6, WP7 (task 7.1, 7.2)
+WP/Task WP6, WP7 (task 7.1, 7.2), WP8

 Time frame Months 12-48

 Data set description 1) origin:

-The data will be collected in the following way: face to face interviews or written questionnaires: MEESO project partners involved in the different studies (e.g. from the fishing industry or research institutions); Stakeholders from the consortium's networks from industry, NGOs, RFMOs, international organizations, policy and government/ ministries
+The data are collected in the following way: face to face interviews or written questionnaires: MEESO project partners involved in the different studies (e.g. from the fishing industry or research institutions); Stakeholders from the consortium's networks from industry, NGOs, RFMOs, international organizations, policy and government/ ministries

 2) nature: Digital dataset.
 The survey questionnaire covers questions to the stakeholders about policy trajectories and potential scenarios for fisheries, biodiversity and carbon policy.
 Moreover, collected data includes the region where the stakeholders are active, stakeholder group, organization/institution/company, and a question for consent to be contacted for further interviews about MEESO topics.
 Along with the survey questionnaire, an informed consent form for data use is distributed to all persons contacted for participation in the survey.

-3) usage : The data will be used to
+3) usage : The data are used to

-scope fisheries, carbon and biodiversity policy, and policy options and trajectories in the MEESO study area access consequences of potential policy decisions scope regional developments gaps in ecosystem based management and governance in the MEESO study area Safety of digital data 1) storage The data provided via the survey questionnaire will be stored on the project repository MEESO on the fileserver of the WU and WMU (access only by the MEESO staff of WP6 and WP7, respectively).
+p .
+1 scope fisheries, carbon and biodiversity policy, and policy options and trajectories in the MEESO study area access consequences of potential policy decisions scope regional developments gaps in ecosystem based management and governance in the MEESO study area Safety of digital data 1) storage The data provided via the survey questionnaire are stored on the project repository MEESO on the fileserver of the WU and WMU (access only by the MEESO staff of WP6 and WP7, respectively).
 Data security: Server building with special security (additional protection against burglary).
 Systems secured by firewall and intruder detection techniques.
-2) access The fileserver on which the data are stored can be accessed only with individual login and password by the WU or WMU staff working for MEESO and the administrator of the IT department of WU or WMU (respectively) upon request by MEESO staff.
+2) access The fileserver on which the data are stored can be accessed only with individual login and password by the WU or WMU or DTU staff working for MEESO and the administrator of the IT department of WU or WMU or DTU (respectively) upon request by MEESO staff.
 The results from the survey questionnaires will be made available to the other project participants under the respective work package folders at the projects Sharepoint intranet site, only accessible for project partners.
-3) privacy The data is not public, and access is restricted to the MESO staff of WU or WMU responsible for stakeholder engagement: Dr. Rolf Groeneveld and Dr. Mary Wisz, as well as to the system administrators of WU and WMU.
+3) privacy The data is not public, and access is restricted to the MESO staff of WU or WMU or DTU responsible for stakeholder engagement: Dr. Rolf Groeneveld and Dr. Mary Wisz and Prof. J. Rasmus Nielsen, as well as to the system administrators of WU and WMU and DTU.
 The data from the surveys will be used to shape the general direction of research in MEESO and to write the deliverables D7.1-D7.5.
-Retention and destruction of digital Not applicable, since no personal data will be stored beyond project end. data Anonymisation No anonymisation or pseudo-anonymisation necessary Hard copies No hard copies involved
+Retention and Not applicable, since no personal data will be stored destruction of digital data beyond project end.
+Anonymisation No anonymisation or pseudo-anonymisation , necessary Hard copies No hard copies involved